Lunarexxy/Ninitale/README.md

 * **Helper Blocks:** Currently just contains a rotation gizmo viewer.
 At no rotation, its colored axis arrows correspond to Hytale's co-ordinates and cardinal directions.

-* **Well:** _(Unfinished!)_ Contains a well that allows you to put fluid containers in and fill them with infinite water!
+* **Well:** Contains a well that allows you to put fluid containers in and fill them with infinite water!
 Very useful for farms and cooking.
 Currently not finished, so looks very ugly.
 But it works.

 * **(!)
 Beam Blocks:** Contains crossbeam and corner variants to vanilla Hytale wooden beams, letting you connect the vertical and horizontal beams cleanly.
 You can craft these at the Builder's Workbench, similar to how you craft normal wooden beams.
 Currently only supports Softwood beams, but all wood types will be supported soon.